squid-cache/squid-cache.github.io/docs/Features/NewLogging.md

     fixed multiple of the page size and hope the application malloc() doesn't recycle those pages too quickly.
 Grr\!
-- Still, even at 10,000 req/sec with an average logging line length of 160 characters thats 1.52 megabytes a second of data to copy; not exactly a huge amount for modern machines.
+- Still, even at 10,000 req/sec with an average logging line length of 160 characters that's 1.52 megabytes a second of data to copy; not exactly a huge amount for modern machines.
 - It shouldn't bother trying to enumerate the logging entries at all in the first pass.
 Just have them formatted in Squid and sent over